 Recommended quantification methods are available for most emission sources.
 For some sources, it is recommended that the operators establish their own facility-specific methods.
 Operators shall, in their emissions reporting, indicate the method used for quantification for each emission source.
 The operators may use facility-specific quantification method for sources where general method is recommended.
-It must then be probable that the facility-specific method gives as precise or better emission figures than the general method.
+It must then be probable that the facility-specific method.